-- The California Naturalist Handbook, Nevers, et al. - Trees and Shrubs of California, Stuart and Sawyer - California's Changing Landscapes, Barbour et al. (free PDF provided) - Natural History Supplemental, OpenStax (free PDF provided) - Other readings posted on Canvas
+- The Klamath Mountains: A Natural History, Kauffman and Garwood, ed. - The California Naturalist Handbook, Nevers, et al. - Trees and Shrubs of California, Stuart and Sawyer - California's Changing Landscapes, Barbour et al. (out-of-print...PDF provided) - Other readings posted on Canvas